 Monitoring your metrics is a key indicator of the growth and progress of your sales initiatives.
 Focus on metrics that indicate pipeline health such as the number of deals in your pipeline, the average lifetime of a deal, the average size of deals, and the percentage of deals that make it through the pipeline.

 It’s also important to monitor your pipeline to identify opportunities or areas in the sales process that need improvement.
 Your sales pipeline can also indicate barriers and identify blockers that your sales manager needs to address.

-Reflect and improve
+5. Reflect and Improve